RiceFarmer1/sudoku/README.md

-# Sudoku
+# Word Sudoku

-I will improve this in the future
+Sudoku but with letters